 Before further discussion of parameter changes, we perform a forward run from the posterior parameter vector in order to analyse the changes in simulated variables.
-We do this by
+We do this by make clean xmodel DOMAIN=ES-LM1

 - 1. copying the posterior vector xopt.b to the file x.b that, if present, the model uses to overwrite the prior parameter settings and - 2. executing the command: